MSSP – Managed Security Service Provider

 MSSP managed security service providers

 The number of organizations that are using managed security service providers (MSSP) has increased.
 Importantly, due to the evolving nature of internal and external threats.
 Cybersecurity is not only becoming progressively important, but increasingly complex.
-Governments, and organizations, are implementing regulations regarding cybersecurity.
-And security teams are often unable to meet every security requirement of the organization and the government.
+Governments, and organizations, are implementing regulations regarding cybersecurity, and security teams are often unable to meet every security requirement of the organization and the government.
 This, and other staffing challenges, had caused the number of companies using MSSPs to increase.
 Additionally, MSSPs can cater to specific needs of an organization.

 Many companies are concerned with improving the security of customer-facing applications of which MSSPs can provide services for.
 As such, the benefits of using managed security service providers are in abundance, including incident resolution.
 According to Gartner, through 2021, organizations with MSSP operations that are aligned with internal security operations will have a 50% superior incident resolution than organizations that are not.
 Moreover, a study on organizational security strategies found that organizations utilizing managed security service providers made more accurate decisions.
 They were more equipped to comply with regulations and requirements.
 Especially those who require an intimate visibility to all enterprises IT/OT/IoT assets.
 Ultimately, customer experience had improved, and relationships were enhanced.

-Rogue Device Risks
+Rogue Device Risks in Cybersecurity

 Hardware-based attacks are becoming more frequent.
 Yet awareness surrounding them is not correlating with the rise in occurrence.
 As such, organizations do not only lack the protection against them, but are often even unaware that they need it.
 Adding to the threat of Rogue Device attacks is that they can originate from a myriad of sources including the supply chain; insiders; social engineering tactics; and BYOD and IoT devices.